 Indigenous groups produce a variety of arts and crafts.
-These include intricate textiles made of homegrown banana. cotton. or pineapple thread wear or display; massive wooden religious statues, furniture pieces: basketry and mats of rattan, nito, and pandan artisanal fiber: and metalwork ornaments, ceremonial objects, and weaponry.
+These of arts and crafts.
+These include intricate textiles made of homegrown cotton, banana, or pineapple thread for wear or display; massive wooden religious statues, furniture pieces; basketry and mats of rattan, nito, and pandan fiber; and artisanal metalwork ornaments, ceremonial objects, and weaponry.